 Financial planning is not difficult.
 This is especially true if you and your spouse are employees.
-The industry has a self-serving interest in creating a mystic around the topic.
-The more difficult financial planning is perceived to be, the more likely the services of an advisor or planner are demanded.
+The industry has a self-serving interest to create a mystic around the topic.
+The more difficult financial planning is perceived to be, the more likely the services of an advisor or planner are sought.

 Three Key Financial Planning Concepts